 Murphy has also spent nine seasons on the Major League Soccer sidelines.
 He served as an assistant coach for the New England Revolution (2000-03) and the Columbus Crew SC (2004) before serving as an assistant coach and director of player development for the Colorado Rapids (2005-08).
 While with the Rapids, he also served as the head coach for the reserve team and guided them to the Reserve League championship in 2007 with an undefeated 7-0-1 record.
 The core of that team went on to win the MLS Cup in 2010.
 Columbus won its first Eastern Conference regular-season title and the 2004 MLS Supporters’ Shield in Murphy’s one year as an assistant and New England was a finalist in the 2001 US Open Cup, captured the 2002 Eastern Conference Championship as well as the 2002 MLS Cup while he was on the staff.
 Read about his thoughts on his long relationship with the MLS upon the league's 25th Anniversary in 2020 here.

-Murphy’s eye for talent in the college drafts assisted each club in their acquisitions of players such as Clint Dempsey, Taylor Twellman and Shalrie Joseph (New England) as well as Bouna Coundoul, Jacob Peterson and Nick Labrocca (Colorado).
+Murphy’s eye for talent in the college drafts assisted each club in their acquisitions of players such as Clint Dempsey, Taylor Twellman, Pat Noonan and Shalrie Joseph (New England) as well as Bouna Coundoul, Jacob Peterson and Nick Labrocca (Colorado).
 In both New England and Colorado, Murphy was also charged with establishing and growing two separate youth academies, overseeing philosophy, curriculum development and programming.

 His ability to identify and develop talent at every level he has worked is further highlighted by the number of former players drafted in Major League soccer since his return to the college game in 2010.
-Amadu Dia (Sporting Kansas City) Phanuel Kavita (Real Salt Lake), Andrew Tarbell (San Jose Earthquakes) Manolo Sanchez (New York Red Bulls), Zeiko Lewis (New York Red Bulls), and Alex Kapp (Atlanta United) and Younes Boudadi (LA Galaxy) all have taken the next step after spending time with Coach Murphy during this period.
+Amadu Dia (Sporting Kansas City) Phanuel Kavita (Real Salt Lake), Andrew Tarbell (San Jose Earthquakes) Manolo Sanchez (New York Red Bulls), Zeiko Lewis (New York Red Bulls), Alex Kapp (Atlanta United) and Younes Boudadi (LA Galaxy) all have taken the next step after spending time with Coach Murphy during this period.
 While at Georgia Southern, his former Eagles that have gone on to play professionally include Nick Wells (Tormenta FC) and Azaad Liadi (Tucson FC).

 He holds the UEFA Pro Badge from the Scottish Football Association, a U.S. Soccer “A” License and a NSCAA Advanced National Diploma.
 He was the first foreign-born coach to earn an English Football Association “A” Goalkeeper Coaching License in 2003.

 A native of Quincy, Massachusetts, Murphy earned an associate’s degree from Massasoit Community College, a bachelor’s degree from Bridgewater State and a degree in applied management from the University of Warwick in conjunction with the League Managers Association of England.
 He played in goal at Massasoit in 1985-86 and was a member of the undefeated 1986 NJCAA national championship team.
 Murphy was enshrined in the Massasoit Community College Hall of Fame in 2010 as a member of that 1986 team, while also recently being named to the North Quincy High School Hall of Fame.
 He also graduated with his master's degree in kinesiology in Georgia Southern in 2019.